 Traditional Stuffing with Leeks and Sage

-My rank of Thanksgiving menu items goes likes this: stuffing, green bean casserole, potato (whether is be mashed, a gratin, or sweet potatoes), gravy, bread (if homemade), salad, corn, and finally, turkey.
+My rank of Thanksgiving menu items goes likes this: stuffing, green bean casserole, potato (whether is be mashed, cheesy dauphinoise potatoes, or sweet potatoes), gravy, bread (if homemade), salad, corn, and finally, turkey.

-Over the years, I’ve fiddled with dozens of variations, and each November, I thrive on coming up with new, creative ways to eat it, but this year, I just wanted to do something simple and classic, which is exactly what this Traditional Stuffing with Leeks and Sage is.
+Over the years, I’ve fiddled with dozens of variations, and each November, I thrive on coming up with new creative ways to eat it.
+This year is different for a myriad of reasons, and in lieu of that, I want to keeps things simple and classic, which is exactly what this Traditional Stuffing with Leeks and Sage epitomizes.

 - white bread